iamhyc/mind-flash/README.md

 2. Download this repository, and execute `make` in the repository folder;

-> It will automatically download the requirements, and install in the system (need root privilege)
+    > It will automatically download the requirements, and install itself in system (need root privilege).

 3. Use `msh-gui` to display GUI, and `msh` for CLI.